GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling-in-chrome-88/index.md

 ### Throttling

-This happens to timers that are scheduled when 'Minimal throttling' doesn't apply, and _any_ of the following is true:
+This happens to timers that are scheduled when _Minimal throttling_ doesn't apply, and _any_ of the following is true:

-- The chain count is less than 5.
+- The _chain count_ is less than 5.
-- The page has been hidden for less than 5 minutes.
+- The page has been _hidden_ for less than 5 minutes.
 - WebRTC is in use.
-Specifically, there's an `RTCPeerConnection` with an `RTCDataChannel` set to `open` or a `MediaStreamTrack` set to `live`.
+Specifically, there's an `RTCPeerConnection` with an 'open' `RTCDataChannel` or a 'live' `MediaStreamTrack`.

 The browser will check timers in this group once per **second**.
 Because they're only checked once per second, timers with a similar timeout will batch together,